-What is the Lloyd C. Gardner Fellowship Program in Leadership & Social Policy?
+About the Lloyd C. Gardner Fellowship Program in Leadership & Social Policy

 The Lloyd C. Gardner Fellowship Program in Leadership & Social Policy will provide Rutgers students with the opportunity for sustained engagement with substantial and challenging issues of the 21st century.
 It is a competitive year-long program that gives 12-15 SAS juniors an opportunity to deepen their understanding of major global issues, to develop strong leadership skills, and to take a prominent role in addressing these issues in the coming decades.
 Program participants will be provided with a $1000 scholarship and research funds.
 More information about the program can be found here.

 Applications are accepted each spring for participation in the following year's seminar.
 Applicants to the Lloyd C. Gardner Fellowship Program should be second semester sophomores in the School of Arts and Sciences with excellent academic records.
 In the first year of the program students from the humanities, social sciences, biological sciences and mathematics participated in the seminar.
 Gardner Fellows will be selected for participation during the spring semester of their sophomore year, based on recommendations from faculty, a written proposal, and an interview with members of the Faculty Advisory Committee.